AlexEMG/DLC-Cajal-Course/content/Day2_Practicals.md

 You can either work on your own data, if you want to perform pose estimation or you can use [one of the demo datasets](DemoDatasets.md).
 ```

-TODO_TA: Do you recommend some data? -- [check out the options](DemoDatasets.md) we suggest so far!

 ## Think about your options and preferences (⏳5 min)

 The TAs can introduce you to a few different options as well as their merits.